Thomas Leyland: Lord Mayor of Liverpool

 As he became richer, Leyland went into politics.
 Liverpool's local government was "dominated by slave traders" at this time; in 1787, 37 out of 41 of the council's members were involved in the slave trade and all 20 of the Lord Mayors of Liverpool between 1787 and 1807 were involved to some degree.
 Leyland was Lord Mayor of Liverpool himself three times in; 1798, 1814 and 1820.
 He was also a candidate to sit in the UK parliament in 1816 and 1820, but was not elected into office.

 In April 1799, during the mayoralty of Leyland, Liverpool council submitted objections to the UK government's early anti-slavery legislation.
 Their petition described the bill as "impracticable in parts, injurious, partial, and oppressive".
 In May 1799, another bill was introduced into the House of Lords that sought to regulate the shipping of the enslaved in British slave ships; the Liverpool council "held that the health and comfort of the slaves had been already effectually secured".

-When Leyland died on 29 May 1827, his will left a fortune of £600,000; he was one of the wealthiest decadents in Britain.
+When Leyland died on 29 May 1827, his will left a fortune of £600,000; he was one of the wealthiest decedents in Britain.

+Legacy

+Thomas Leyland, one of the wealthiest men in England at the time of his death in 1826.
+This trade brought incredible riches to Leyland whilst at Walton Hall, Liverpool.